Monochromatic Sums and Products over $\mathbb{Q}$: Introduction

 However, there is one class of polynomial equations for which partition regularity is very well understood.
-By considering powers of $2$, one can easily characterize partition regularity for linear systems in $\log(x_i)$.
+By considering powers of $2$, one can easily characterize the product versions of these statements from the sum versions (equivalently, one can consider partition regularity for linear systems in $\log(x_i)$).
 For instance, one can quickly deduce the product version of Folkman's theorem.
 In any finite coloring of $\mathbb{N}$, for any $n \ge 2$ there are $x_1, \cdots, x_n$ so that $\prod_{i \in S}x_i$ are all the same color, for any nonempty subset $S$ of $[n]$.

 Combining addition and multiplication, which is needed to make progress on the partition regularity of polynomials in general, is far more difficult.
 Perhaps the most natural questions of this form concern the simplest common generalization of the partition regularity of linear equations and their multiplicative versions.